Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 ```
 Finally the "Interactions" in [Checks-Effects-Interactions Pattern](https://solidity.readthedocs.io/en/v0.6.9/security-considerations.html#use-the-checks-effects-interactions-pattern).
 Here we use the new ERC-777 Operators to move DAM tokens (by the FLUX smart contract) into the FLUX smart contract itself.
 The amount comes from function.

-**Security Note:** There are no checks on the balance of DAM tokens as this check is performed internally by the `operatorSend()` function.
+**Security Note:** There are no checks on the balance of FLUX tokens as this check is performed internally by the `operatorSend()` function.

 ### unlock()